leoparente/opentelemetry-infinity/README.md

   </strong>
 </p>

-# opentelemetry-infinity
+---

+## What is it
-Opentelemetry Infinity provison [otel-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) instances through a simple REST API using a policy mechanism.
+Opentelemetry Infinity provide [otel-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) instances through a simple REST API using a policy mechanism.
 Each policy spin up a new `otelcol-contrib` process running the configuration provided by the policy.

 ## Project premises
 **1. Single binary**: `otlpinf` embeds `otelcol-contrib` in its binary.
 Therefore, only one static binary is provided.